 Semantic Barriers to Communication

 Communication connects us, but sometimes the message gets lost along the way.
 You might think you’re being crystal clear, but the other person hears something completely different.
 Why does this happen so often—even when everyone’s using the same language?
-The answer often comes down to semantic barriers to communication.
+The answer often comes down to semantic barriers to communication—including a lesser-known type called semantic noise, the confusion triggered not by sound, but by the meaning of words themselves.
 These invisible obstacles create confusion, slow down teamwork, and lead to misunderstandings that can affect both business and personal relationships.
 Today, we’ll answer the big question: What exactly are semantic barriers, and how can you avoid them to make your conversations smoother, clearer, and more effective?

 What Are Semantic Barriers to Communication?